singhrakeshgkp/spring_security/authserver.md

 # Configure abcAuthServer2 Proj
 ## Everything is same what we have in abcAuthServer project only changes in this abcAuthServer2 is it will not use in memory user credential, its going to use DB
 - Configured UserDtService, User entity, UserRepo, and created UserDtModel this we will be using to map our User data from DB to Spring security User model
-- Run application and test if token is geneated
+- Run application and test if token is generated

+## Customize jwt token

 # Configure Resource Server
+- Create new spring boot application with spring web, spring security and oauth2-resource server dependency.
+-

 # QA
 ### what if in prod we use in-memory key pair?